 Couscous is a granular semolina wheat product, a staple food in North African countries.
 Steamed until fluffy, served with stewed lamb or other meat, fish, vegetables and seasonings, ingredients could include pumpkin, raisins and seeds depending on who’s making it.
 If you are gluten intolerant, corn couscous is available at the main festival tent on the beach.

 Elsewhere in San Vito lo Capo, vendors sell local versions of the dish.
 In Trapani province, this often means in a clear, savoury fish broth made from pesce povere (literally ‘poor fish’, not large enough to grill, suitable only for simmering and straining).

-The 2012 edition of Cous Cous Fest runs September 25 to 30.
-For meal ticket pricing, a schedule of events and free musical performances, plus information on how to participate on the jury, see Cous Cous Fest.
+Update: 2014 edition of Cous Cous Fest runs September 19-28, 2014.
+For up-to-date information on menus, meal ticket pricing, a schedule of events and musical performances, plus information on how to participate on the jury, see Cous Cous Fest.